 Any walk round Rydal Water is following in the footsteps of greatness, in this case William Wordsworth and his sister.
-They took their regular route round Rydal Water taking in the shores of this pretty lake and the path over the Coffin Route.
+Their regular walk took them round Rydal Water taking in the shores of this pretty lake and onto the path over the Coffin Route.

 This exceptionally pretty walk around the tranquil waters of Rydal Water is the inspiration for so much of the poetry of William Wordsworth.
-However it also forms much of the dialogue in the diary of his very active sister Dorothy.
+However it also forms much of the dialogue in the diary of his even more active sister Dorothy.
 It is very easy to see why.
 Rydal Water itself is tightly enclosed between the steep slopes of Loughrigg Fell and the Fairfield Horseshoe creating the landscape of trees, lake and mountain which so inspired them.

 Much of the walk is through lovely woodland.
 It clings tightly to the shores of the lake but is not thick enough to cut off the views across the lake.
-There are some alternatives on the route, particularly on the far side of Rydal Water but it is best to keep to the waters edge where possible with the only exception being a visit to Rydal Cave, a large man made amphitheatre of slate created by the ancients wen they dug the slate from the rock!
+There are some choices to be made on the route, particularly on the far side of Rydal Water.
+However it is best to keep to the waters edge where possible with the only exception being a visit to Rydal Cave, a large man made amphitheatre of slate created by the ancients wen they dug the slate from the rock!

 The Coffin Route is the path on the north side of Rydal Water which followed the footsteps of Wordsworth.
 It also followed the footsteps of a people carrying the dead bodies from Rydal to the church at Grasmere.

 On the southern shores of the lake take the higher path which passes two fascinating quarry caves.
-From the high col, which has great views across the both lakes, take the upper path to find the caves.
+From the high col between Rydal Water and Grasmere take the upper path to find the caves.
 The lower path which drops steeply to the lake sticks close to the shore.

 Parking charges are too high, I have had much feedback to tell me how it puts people off visiting.
 Parking in other parks is cheaper or voluntary, much better.
 Unfortunately £8 a day is a lot for some people, maybe not for yourself.